karenamir/Analysis/README.md

 Acyclic: A tree is an acyclic graph, which means there are no cycles in the graph.

 The running time for this algorithm depends on the method.
 If  a depth-first search (DFS) or breadth-first search (BFS) algorithm, the time complexity would be O(V + E), where V is the number of vertices and E is the number of edges in the graph.
+To determine whether an undirected graph is a tree, you need to check two conditions:

+1. **Connectedness:** A tree is a connected graph, meaning that there is a path between any pair of nodes in the graph.

+2. **Acyclic:** A tree is an acyclic graph, which means there are no cycles in the graph.

+You can use a Depth-First Search (DFS) or Breadth-First Search (BFS) to check these conditions:

+1. **Connectedness:** Start a DFS or BFS from any node and visit all nodes.
+If the traversal covers all nodes, the graph is connected.

+2. **Acyclic:** During the DFS or BFS, check for the presence of backward edges or cycles.
+If, at any point, you encounter an already visited node that is not the parent of the current node (in the case of DFS), or if you find a node with more than one parent (in the case of BFS), the graph has a cycle.

+The running time of this algorithm is O(V + E), where V is the number of vertices and E is the number of edges in the graph.
+Both the DFS and BFS traversal take O(V + E) time, and the cycle check adds a constant factor to the time complexity.
+This is efficient for most practical scenarios, especially when the graph is sparse.